AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 1. Locate the section within the form editor that allows you to add a layout.

     ![Form editor](/help/forms/assets/form-editor.png){width="200" align="center"}
-1. Click the **Add** icon.
-The icon is typically represented by a plus sign (+) that signifies the option to add new components.
+2. Click the **Add** icon.
+The icon is a plus sign (+) that signifies the option to add new components.

     ![Insert layout](/help/forms/assets/insert-layout-add-icon.png){width="200" align="center"}

     Clicking the **Add** icon displays an **Insert New Component** dialog box that displays various components for insertion.

-1. Browse the available components in the dialog box that appears and select Horizontal Tabs component to insert horizontal tabs layout.
+3. Browse the available components in the dialog box that appears and select the Horizontal Tabs component to insert the horizontal tabs layout.

     ![Select horizontal tabs](/help/forms/assets/select-horizontal-tab.png){width="200" align="center"}